Kong/terraform-provider-konnect/docs/resources/gateway_plugin_zipkin.md

 Optional:

 - `connect_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 Default: 2000
 - `default_header_type` (String) Allows specifying the type of header to be added to requests with no pre-existing tracing headers and when `config.header_type` is set to `"preserve"`.
-When `header_type` is set to any other value, `default_header_type` is ignored.
-Default: "b3"; must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "instana", "jaeger", "ot", "w3c"]
+When `header_type` is set to any other value, `default_header_type` is ignored. possible known values include one of ["aws", "b3", "b3-single", "datadog", "gcp", "instana", "jaeger", "ot", "w3c"]; Default: "b3"
 - `default_service_name` (String) Set a default service name to override `unknown-service-name` in the Zipkin spans.
 - `header_type` (String) All HTTP requests going through the plugin are tagged with a tracing HTTP request.
-This property codifies what kind of tracing header the plugin expects on incoming requests.
-Default: "preserve"; must be one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "instana", "jaeger", "ot", "preserve", "w3c"]
+This property codifies what kind of tracing header the plugin expects on incoming requests. possible known values include one of ["aws", "b3", "b3-single", "datadog", "gcp", "ignore", "instana", "jaeger", "ot", "preserve", "w3c"]; Default: "preserve"
 - `http_endpoint` (String) A string representing a URL, such as https://example.com/path/to/resource?q=search.
 - `http_response_header_for_traceid` (String)
-- `http_span_name` (String) Specify whether to include the HTTP path in the span name.
-Default: "method"; must be one of ["method", "method_path"]
+- `http_span_name` (String) Specify whether to include the HTTP path in the span name. possible known values include one of ["method", "method_path"]; Default: "method"
 - `include_credential` (Boolean) Specify whether the credential of the currently authenticated consumer should be included in metadata sent to the Zipkin server.
 Default: true
 - `local_service_name` (String) The name of the service as displayed in Zipkin.
 Default: "kong"
-- `phase_duration_flavor` (String) Specify whether to include the duration of each phase as an annotation or a tag.
-Default: "annotations"; must be one of ["annotations", "tags"]
+- `phase_duration_flavor` (String) Specify whether to include the duration of each phase as an annotation or a tag. possible known values include one of ["annotations", "tags"]; Default: "annotations"
 - `propagation` (Attributes) (see [below for nested schema](#nestedatt--config--propagation))
 - `queue` (Attributes) (see [below for nested schema](#nestedatt--config--queue))
 - `read_timeout` (Number) An integer representing a timeout in milliseconds.
 Must be between 0 and 2^31-2.
 Default: 5000